jon-dominguez94/chillflix/README.md

 ### Info

 When the expand button is clicked, the videos title and description is shown.
 Below the description, there is a play button and my list button.
 There is also a button to close the info.
-When a video's info is expanded, the video is highlighted with a white border and arrow
+When a video's info is expanded, the video is highlighted with a white border and down-caret

 ![](./screenshots/info.png)